tdickman/handshake-explorer/README.md

 * X Verify history processor handling if node restarts and has to resync from block 0
 * Add time estimates to name tracker page
 * X Add about page with contact info
-* List of active auctions
+* X List of active auctions
 * API